Faculty Retirement and Emeritus Status

 B. Emeritus Status

-While emeritus faculty members may continue their productive life within the University, the basis of such continued participation shall be determined by each School and College through its faculty and dean.
-An emeritus faculty member may not serve as chair of a department or as a member of a policy-making committee.
-An emeritus faculty member may be employed by the University at a rate of compensation appropriate to the assigned responsibilities.
+While Emeritus faculty members may continue their productive life within the University, the basis of such continued participation shall be determined by each School and College through its faculty and Dean.
+An Emeritus faculty member may not serve as chair of a department or as a member of a policy-making committee.
+Emeritus faculty members may be employed by the University at a rate of compensation appropriate to the assigned responsibilities.